apptainer/singularity-userdocs/singularity_and_docker.rst

 As can be seen, this results in the SIF file ``lolcow_oci_cache.sif`` in the user's home directory.

-The syntax for the ``oci`` boostrap agent requires some elaboration, however.
+The syntax for the ``oci`` bootstrap agent requires some elaboration, however.
 In this case, and as illustrated above, ``$HOME/.singularity/cache/oci`` has content:

 .. code-block:: none